Hot springs tend to be seen in a caldera.

 Be careful not to boil your hips.

-In order to get nice water temperature, you have to carefully mix geothermal water with the lake water.
+In order to get nice Water temp, you have to carefully mix thermal water with the lake water.

 It was unclear to me about the clothing rule, but may be better to have swimsuits as families are playing on boats.

 I believe that this place is one of the most scenic hot springs in the U.S.